 One interesting point that has emerged from writing up the majority of chapters, as of early February 2017, is that the decision-making algorithm is quite simple.
 The tracking of previous decisions and how they affect future decisions is quite minimal.
 I have simplified the presentation of these consequential decisions, particularly for Chapter 9, where the other of visiting rooms at the Relay Station determines whether an additional three decisions/routes are followed.

 The style of process flowcharts for Chapter 1 and Chapter 2 remains outdated and different to the standard adopted as of Chapter 3.
 Once the entire walk-through has been completed, those chapter process flows will be redone to conform to the standard enforced subsequently.
 Note that the only impact here is the visual presentation of the process flow, since it is not good practice to present routes as decision nodes.
-Indirectly, this work has been a good opportunity to help explain, in a limited way, the principles of business process mapping.
-Although the way, I have also documented some tips on the analytics and Excel formulas used.
+Indirectly, this work has been a good opportunity to help explain, in a limited way, basic principles of process mapping.
+Along the way, I have also documented some tips on statistics, data analytics and Excel formulas used.